kuhnertdm/wow-addon-updater/README.md

 ## Changelog

+* 2/27/2018 - Added formatted table of updated addons and added comment support in the in.txt file (Will ignore lines beginning with the hash character #).
+Thanks to https://github.com/helpfuljohn for this!

 * 2/27/2018 - Added support for Curse Projects.
 Thanks to https://github.com/Delduwath for this!

 * 2/27/2018 - Fixed crash if any blank lines in the input file.
 Thanks to https://github.com/SeamusConnor for this!